How many mobile beacons do I need per drone?

 One mobile beacon is enough for basic 3D (XYZ) tracking

-If you want to have have just a basic 3D (XYZ) tracking a single mobile beacon, for example, Mini-TX (for NIA), or Mini-RX with External Microphone (for IA), or Super-Beacons (with or without additional microphones and for IA, NIA, and MF NIA) is enough.
+If you want to have just a basic 3D (XYZ) tracking, a single mobile beacon, such as the Mini-TX (for NIA), the Mini-RX with External Microphone (for IA), or Super-Beacons (with or without additional microphones, and suitable for IA, NIA, and MF NIA), is enough.

 See more details in the Placement Manual.

-There are many examples of basic tracking of indoor drones.
+There are numerous examples of basic indoor drone tracking.
 To start tracing a drone indoors, you need to:

-- Attach one mobile beacon on the drone and face it up towards stationary beacons
+• Attach one mobile beacon to the drone and face it towards the stationary beacons

 Can we fly autonomously indoors with only one mobile beacon or not?...

-But it is difficult to fly autonomously indoors with only one mobile beacon, and we don’t recommend doing it unless absolutely necessary, for example, when your drone is tiny and there is no space or not enough base for the second mobile beacon.
+However, it is challenging to fly autonomously indoors with only one mobile beacon, and we don’t recommend doing so unless necessary, for example, when your drone is small and there is no space or insufficient base for a second mobile beacon.

-If you absolutely necessarily want to fly the indoor drone with a single beacon, then, the algorithm can be like this:
+If you absolutely need to fly the indoor drone with a single beacon, then the algorithm can be like this:

-- Then, by knowing your take off XYZ coordinates (point 1) – before the linear and horizontal flight – and XYZ coordinates after the linear flight (point 2), you can calculate the direction of the drone against the indoor positioning system and your waypoints that you also know in terms of your indoor positioning system.
-If your indoor positioning system is geo-referenced – to your other coordinates, for example, indoor coordinates within the building, or outdoor coordinates – GPS, etc., then, you will know XYZ and direction against them as well.
-It is still easy, if you haven’t hit anything during the initial linear flight.
+• Then, by knowing your take off XYZ coordinates (point 1) – before the linear and horizontal flight – and XYZ coordinates after the linear flight (point 2), you can calculate the direction of the drone against the indoor positioning system and your waypoints that you also know in terms of your indoor positioning system.
+Suppose your indoor positioning system is geo-referenced to other coordinates, such as indoor coordinates within the building or outdoor coordinates, like GPS.
+In that case, you will know XYZ and the direction against them as well.
+It is still easy if you haven’t hit anything during the initial linear flight.
 It is easy because the IMU can be assumed ideal during this time – no drift – because it is pretty short

-- This flight is not short anymore.
-Thus, you need to compensate the yaw drift of the gyro.
-When you have two mobile beacons, that what the system does automatically and you just get the IMU data without a drift.
+• This flight is not short anymore.
+Thus, you need to compensate for the yaw drift of the gyro.
+When you have two mobile beacons, the system automatically handles this, and you receive the IMU data without drift.
 But with a single mobile beacon, it is your task.
 It is doable.
-Not extremely complex but not too simple either.
+Not highly complex but not too simple either.
 It is solvable when the drone is moving and locations are updated along the way.
-But in static, particularly, if you haven’t locked nor created a special mechanism to remember your direction when you landed, it is impossible to know your direction after sometime because you don’t have a mechanism to compensate the yaw gyro drift.
+But in static, particularly, if you haven’t locked or created a special mechanism to remember your direction when you landed, it is impossible to know your direction after some time because you don’t have a mechanism to compensate for the yaw gyro drift.
 At this point, you return to the initial phase – take off and fly horizontally somewhere and pray that you don’t hit anything

-Is it workable solution in some cases, particularly, when you have tiny drones? – sure, it is!
+Is it a viable solution in some cases, particularly when using tiny drones? – Sure, it is!

-Do we recommend it to a novice users of our system? – no, it is too complex and less robust at the same time
+Do we recommend it to novice users of our system? – No, it is too complex and less robust at the same time

 But what is the problem and why do we need the second mobile beacon on the drone?

-The task of knowing where you are facing is not simple as one may think.
-Note, that drone’s gyro doesn’t give you the direction.
+The task of knowing where you are facing is not as simple as one may think.
+Note that the drone’s gyroscope doesn’t provide direction.
 The gyro gives you the change of direction, which is not the same thing.

 But why not to use compass/magnetometer?